2ndcouteau/Py_shmup/README.md

 # Py_shmup
-Simple Shoot'em up in Python
+Fast Shoot'em up in Python

 ## How to install